smartcontractkit/token-pools-calldata/README.md

 The tool can generate:

 - Raw calldata for direct contract interaction
-- Safe Transaction Builder JSON for use with Safe Transaction Builder (with placeholder TokenPool address)
+- Safe Transaction Builder JSON for use with Safe Transaction Builder
 - Output can be written to stdout or a file